vinodkumar3/azure-pipelines-image-generation/images/win/Vs2017-Server2016-Readme.md

 _Version:_ 2018.11.23-nohash<br/>
 _Environment:_
 * PATH: contains location of the vcpkg directory
-* VCPKG_ROOT: root directory of the vcpkg installation
+* VCPKG_INSTALLATION_ROOT: root directory of the vcpkg installation